Space Research Corporation: Background

 In the mid-1950s, Bull was working on Anti-Ballistic Missile (ABM) and Intercontinental Ballistic Missile (ICBM) research at the Canadian Armaments and Research Development Establishment (CARDE) when he formulated the idea to launch satellites into orbit using an enormous cannon, which could be significantly more cost-effective at sending objects into space than a conventional rocket.
 These experiments soon caught the attention of the U.S. Army's Ballistic Research Laboratory who would later support his projects.
 In 1961, Bull resigned from CARDE and McGill University hired him as a professor.
 Working together with Donald Mordell, the university's Dean of Engineering, Bull moved forward with his space gun project and requested funding from various sources.
 In October 1961, Bull met with Charles Murphy, the head of the Ballistic Research Laboratory, to pitch his project for a supergun and was met with overwhelming support.
 The U.S. Army provided Bull with substantial financial backing and two 16-inch naval gun barrels complete with a land mount and surplus powder charges, a heavy-duty crane, and a $750,000 radar tracking system.
 Bull and Mordell officially announced the HARP project as a program under McGill University's Space Research Institute at a press conference in March 1962.
-In 1965, McGill University sponsored the Aeroballistic Laboratory (alternately the McGill Aeroballistic Test Center) at Highwater, Quebec with Dr. Gerald Bull as Director.
+In 1965, McGill University sponsored the Aeroballistic Laboratory (alternately the McGill Aeroballistic Test Center) at Highwater, Quebec with Bull as Director.

 However, in November 1966, the Canadian government announced that it would pull all Project HARP funding after June 30, 1967.
 Despite Bull's attempts to resuscitate the program, the Canadian government and U.S. Army withdrew their support in 1967, leading to the program's complete termination.
 Gerald Bull created the Space Research Corporation to salvage his project and Project HARP's assets were given to the newly formed SRC.
 He established an aerospace science program at Norwich University in Northfield, Vt., in the late 1960s.